Skip to main content

 - evaluation.evaluate_trec_pvalue

-Run the following command to build the Pipeline:
+Run the following command to compile the Pipeline:

 ultrarag build examples/eval_trec_pvalue.yaml